 However, it is important to note that a decrease in demand does not necessarily mean a reduction in revenues.
 The higher profit margin may compensate for the decrease in demand.

-Here is the step-by-step calculation of PED.
+Here is the step-by-step Price Elasticity of Demand calculation:

 - Determine the initial price and quantity (P0 and Q0, respectively) and then decide the target quantity based on the final price (Q1 and P1, respectively).